 - In-Office Treatment- As podiatrists, we are able to safely remove your wart with minimal damage to healthy skin cells in both minimally invasive and non-invasive treatment methods.

 Salicylic Acid– Similar to chemical peels, salicylic acid works by removing layers of your wart at a time.
 This topical medication is a stronger dose than products that can be bought over-the-counter.
+We use various acids in the office that are stronger than over-the-counter.

 Depending on the severity of your wart or warts, multiple treatment sessions may be needed to completely remove the wart.